Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 The Admin for Spring managed component offers an administrative interface for Spring Boot web applications that expose actuator endpoints.
 As a managed component in Azure Container Apps, you can easily bind your container app to Admin for Spring for seamless integration and management.

-Screenshot of overview of the Admin for Spring insights dashboard.
+Screenshot that shows an overview of the Admin for Spring insights dashboard.

-• Bind your container app to Admin for Spring Java component
+• Bind your container app to an Admin for Spring Java component.

 Important

 This tutorial uses services that can affect your Azure bill.
-If you decide to follow along step-by-step, make sure you delete the resources featured in this article to avoid unexpected billing.
+If you decide to follow along, make sure you delete the resources featured in this article to avoid unexpected billing.

 Prerequisites